HCL-TECH-SOFTWARE/Domino-rest-api/docs/references/functionalUsers.md

 - Metrics endpoint (Port 8890)
 - Health check (Port 8886)

-    !!!tip
+    !!! tip

         You can also configure access to Health check (Port 8886) using the following environment parameters:

         - HEALTHCHECK_USER
         - HEALTHCHECK_PASSWORD

 To enable access to those, you need functional accounts.
-Same applies to the use of KEEP in a local context when running on a client.
+The same applies to the use of Domino REST API in a local context when running on a client.

-There are many reasons to keep this users separate from your enterprise directory:
+There are many reasons to keep these users separate from your enterprise directory:

 - They need to be available when the directory isn't available.
 - They don't need access to regular end points.

-!!!note
+!!! note

     Functional account names are verbatim.
 Domino REST API doesn't accept any variations as you expect in a Domino login.

-For information on setting up a functional account, see [Set up a functional account](../tutorial/installconfig/setupfunctionalaccount.md).
+For information on setting up a functional account, see [Set up a functional account](../tutorial/installconfig/configuration/setupfunctionalaccount.md).

 ## Functional users configuration file